redbadger/awesome-badger/_posts/2022-05-20-visual-sort.md

 We already had canvas card components from earlier, but the zoom transform was being applied to the parent canvas component, so we still needed to size the drag overlay correctly.

-This was achieved using the same css transform that was applied to the canvas:
+This was achieved using the same scale transform that was applied to the canvas:

 ```tsx
 <div